k1moshka/logic-block/README.md

 ## Motivation
 I have created this lib for one of my projects, where the same business-logic should be using on different clients.
 They had different UI, API, servers, code, platforms, but all them uses the pretty same logic for data.
-And I thought about implementing business logic as separate library with minimal dependecies (the only dependency is data-block).
+And I thought about implementing business logic as separate library with minimal dependecies (the only dependency is logic-block).
-So the data-block solved my problem excellently.
+So the logic-block solved my problem excellently.

-Data blocks in combination with handlers gives simple and powerful solution for writing code that should be shared between projects.
+Logic blocks in combination with handlers gives simple and powerful solution for writing code that should be shared between projects.

 Also it gives enough level of flexability and declarativeness.